-3. Do not view Holy and Religious festivals merely as traditions, understand the underlying science and deeper meaning

-India has a number of Holy and Religious festivals and traditions.
+3. Do not view Holy and Religious festivals merely as traditions, understand the underlying science and deeper meaning : Bharat has a number of Holy and Religious festivals and traditions.
 However, most people view and celebrate them merely as age-old practices; they do not pay attention to the underlying science and their deeper meaning.
 On Gudhipādwā (Beginning of the Hindu New Year) leaves of neem are partaken as Prasād (Offering made to God and then distributed to devotees).
-Neem leaves have the ability to attract Prajapati waves, which are maximum on that day.
-The science underlying partaking of neem leaves on that day is, 'As neem leaves have the ability to absorb the Prajāpatī waves that are present in larger proportion in the atmosphere during that period, partaking of these leaves helps obtain added benefit of the Prajāpatī waves.'
-If the underlying science of the Holy and Religious festivals is known, they can be celebrated with added faith; hence in this Text more emphasis is laid on deeper meaning and underlying science.
-Some times there is a difference in the ways of celebration of Holy and Religious festivals due to regional variations, social customs and ways of worship.
-The point to be noted here is that even when there is no scientific basis, celebrating festivals merely as an ageold tradition is incorrect.
-Such baseless traditions should be discontinued and only those practices as advocated by the Scriptures should be continued.
+Neem leaves have the ability to attract Prajāpati waves, which are maximum on that day.
+The science underlying partaking of neem leaves on that day is, 'As neem leaves have the ability to absorb the Prajāpati waves that are present in larger proportion in the atmosphere during that period, partaking of these leaves helps obtain added benefit of the Prajapati waves.'
+If the underlying science of the Holy and Religious festivals is known, they can be celebrated with added faith; hence in this Holy text more emphasis is laid on deeper meaning and underlying science.
+Some times there is a difference in the ways of celebration of Holy and Religious festivals because of regional variations, social customs and ways of worship.
+The point to be noted here is that even when there is no scientific basis, celebrating festivals merely as an age-old tradition is incorrect.
+Such baseless traditions should be discontinued and only those practices as advocated by the scriptures should be continued.
 With respect to Vowed religious observances, they have the sankalpa of an evolved person, which by itself is the underlying scientific reason.

-4. Oppose practices harmful to Dharma and culture !

-Such traditions have got important place in the society, for example crackers are lit during festivals such as Diwālī and Gaņēsh Chaturthī; people even indulge in immoral practices during festivals of Gaņēsh Chaturthī and Navarātri.
+4. Oppose practices harmful to Dharma and culture ! : Such traditions have got important place in the society, for example crackers are lit during festivals like Diwālī and Gaņēsh Chaturthī; people even indulge in immoral practices during festivals of Gaņēsh Chaturthī and Navarātri.
 Such practices have gained importance in society these days.
 'That such practices are the ways of celebrating festivals', is the harmful impression that the future generations will have about these festivals.
 Banning these practices and opposing them amounts to practising Dharma (Righteousness).
-These Texts expose the hollowness of such harmful, immoral practices.
+These Holy texts expose the hollowness of such harmful, immoral practices.

-5. Importance of Holy festivals, Religious festivals and Vowed religious observances from the point of God-realisation festivals, Religious festivals and Vowed religious observances are so important that at least one or the other happens to be on 75% of the tith \bar{r} s in a year.
+5. Importance of Holy festivals, Religious festivals and Vowed religious observances from the point of God-realisation

-A. As Holy festivals, Religious festivals and Vowed religious observances have a spiritually scientific base, celebrating them, results in generation of Chaitanya (Divine consciousness) and that helps even an ordinary man to progress towards God.
+A. As Holy festivals, Religious festivals and Vowed religious observances have a spiritually scientific base, celebrating those, results in generation of Chaitanya (Divine consciousness) and that helps even an ordinary man to march towards God.

-B. From a seeker's viewpoint, Karmakānḍa may be an inferior form of spiritual practice, yet it is important to gradually divert those not doing any spiritual practice, towards Spirituality.
-From the perspective of Karmakānḍa, Holy
+B. From a seeker's viewpoint, Karmakānda may be an inferior form of spiritual practice, yet it is important to gradually divert those not doing any spiritual practice, towards Spirituality.
+From Karmakānda point of view the Holy festivals, Religious festivals and Vowed religious observances are so important that at least one or the other happens to be on 75% of the tithīs in a year.

 C. We should always exercise restraint in our life; but in practice it is difficult.
 Hence, at least during Holy festivals, Religious festivals and Vowed religious observances it should be exercised, so that gradually we become accustomed to a life of restraint.

-We pray at the Holy feet of Shrī Guru that may Holy festivals and Religious festivals be celebrated faithfully by understanding the underlying science, leading to the spiritual evolution of those who do so. - Compilers
+We pray at the Holy feet of Shrī Guru that may Holy festivals, Religious festivals be celebrated faithfully by understanding the underlying science, leading to spiritual evolution of those who do so. - Compiler